MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p3/readme.md

 Second - I tried to move my head around during driving to simulate image shifts and my first reaction was - if you move image around, and white lines change their relative position, problably you should change steering as well - so that would require again quite some time for testing different change values.

-Also I lost lots of time during initial setup process - first because of decimal point . vs , that messed up drive.py and my data, and later - to make those model work on GPU, I had to create my own docker images.
+Also I lost lots of time during initial setup process - first because of decimal point . vs , that "messed up" drive.py and my data, and later - to make those model work on GPU, I had to create my own docker images.
+But later it was lots of fun with testing, driving under water etc. Lots of new ideas can be tested using this kind of tools before you apply them in a real car.